History of the Jews and Judaism in the Land of Israel: Under Islamic rule (638–1099)

 In around 875, Karaite leader Daniel al-Kumisi arrived in Jerusalem and established an ascetic community of Mourners of Zion.
 Michael the Syrian notes thirty synagogues which were destroyed in Tiberias by the earthquake of 749.

 In the mid-8th-century, taking advantage of the warring Islamic factions in Palestine, a Persian Jewish false messiah from Isfahan named Abu Isa Obadiah inspired and organised a group of 10,000 armed Jews who hoped to restore the Holy Land to the Jewish nation.
 Soon after, when Al-Mansur came to power, Abu Isa joined forces with a Persian chieftain who was also conducting a rebellion against the caliph.
 The rebellion was subdued by the caliph and Abu Isa fell in battle in 755.

 From at least the middle of the ninth century, possibly earlier, to the 11th century, the Palestinian Gaonate served as the chief Talmudic academy and central legalistic body of the Jewish community in Palestine.
 The Gaonate moved from Tiberias to Jerusalem in the mid-ninth century.
 It competed with the Babylonian Gaonate for the support of diaspora communities.
 In 1071, after Jerusalem was conquered by the Seljuq Turks, the Gaonate was expelled from Jerusalem and relocated to Tyre.

 In 1039, part of the synagogue in Ramla was still in ruins, probably resulting from the earthquake of 1033.
 Jews also returned to Rafah and documents from 1015 and 1080 attest to a significant community there.

-A large Jewish community existed in Ramle and smaller communities inhabited Hebron and the coastal cities of Acre, Caesarea, Jaffa, Ashkelon and Gaza.
+A large Jewish community existed in Ramle and smaller communities inhabited Hebron and the coastal cities of Acre, Caesarea Maritima, Jaffa, Ascalon and Gaza.
 Al-Muqaddasi (985) wrote that "for the most part the assayers of corn, dyers, bankers, and tanners are Jews."
 Under the Islamic rule, the rights of Jews and Christians were curtailed and residence was permitted upon payment of the special tax.

 Between the 7th and 11th centuries, Masoretes (Jewish scribes) in the Galilee and Jerusalem were active in compiling a system of pronunciation and grammatical guides of the Hebrew language.
-They authorised the division of the Jewish Tanakh, known as the Masoretic Text, which is regarded as authoritative till today.
+They authorised the division of the Jewish Tanakh, known as the Masoretic Text, which is still regarded as authoritative today.